Sketch of the RMS Lusitania’s Lifeboat Storage Mechanism

-This document is on display in the “Featured Documents” exhibit in the Rotunda Galleries of the National Archives in Washington, DC, August 12 through September 10, 2014.
+This document is on display in the “Featured Documents” exhibit in the East Rotunda Gallery of the National Archives in Washington, DC, April 30 through June 3, 2015.

 Past Featured Records